Design Concerns for Integrated Scripting and Interactive Visualization in Notebook Environments

-In Jupyter in particular, code is input into individually executable {\em cells}, which when run may produce output, including visualizations.
-While these visualizations may be used in a user's analysis process, there is often a manual step in which users express their findings again in code due to the separation between the visualization and code cells.
-Several libraries~\cite{Roundtrip,b2,mage} have sought to better integrate scripting and graphical interfaces in Jupyter.
-B2~\cite{b2} tracks data queries from both code and visualization to integrate scripted data queries and visual data queries.
-The \texttt{mage}~\cite{mage} library allows creation of interactive widgets linked with code to support both graphical and scripting interfaces.
+Recent works have explored the ability of notebooks to aid in general exploratory analysis workflows~\cite{chattopadhyay2020s, shrestha2021unravel, franccoise2021marcelle, vaithilingam2019bespoke}.
+Some focus on code primarily while others consider visualization but do not emphasize its potential as a more active component of a iterative analysis process.
+A recent survey~\cite{ono2021interactive} explains Jupyter-provided functionality for embedding HTML charts in computational notebooks and their potential for integrating bespoke visualizations into analytical workflows.

-These prior works have focused on design and implementation of paradigms that permit users to benefit from both scripting and graphical interfaces.
-Our work focuses on designing interactive visualizations assuming this general paradigm in a complex data exploration scenario.
+In Jupyter, code is input into individually executable {\em cells}, which when run may produce output, including visualizations.
+While these visualizations may be used in analysis, there is often a manual step in which users must translate their findings back to code due to the separation between the visualization and code cells.
+Several works consider the design and implementation of paradigms for tighter integration of visualization in notebooks~\cite{b2, mage, carbrera, NotebookJS, wang2022nova, epperson2023dead}.
+Of them, B2~\cite{b2}, \texttt{mage}~\cite{mage}, and a Svelte extension~\cite{carbrera} support creating interfaces to transfer from the visualization back to scripting cells.